 The COLA is very important for our stability.
 Anybody who wants to do away with the COLA is wrong.

+Do you agree that the social pact discussions should also include the Government and the Opposition, to ensure political consensus?
 The Opposition could be your future Government.
 If there’s a social pact, say, for five years, in the next three to five years there could be a change in Government!

 Of course, if it’s possible, but at least it should include the Government of the day.
 Another Government would be bound by the agreement of the present Government.